Project Status

 Click icons to learn about each feature.

-The 350 community members of Enyera have made several attempts to protect their local water source, a community spring, but without expertise, it inevitably fails, and their water remains contaminated, causing community members to suffer from water-related illnesses.
+The 350 community members of Enyera have made several attempts to protect their local water source, Omutimba Spring, but without expertise, it inevitably fails, and their water remains contaminated, causing community members to suffer from water-related illnesses.

 Arnold (left) waits for a turn with other community members at their spring.